Experience the World Heritage Site

 Exercise Hawk Eye

-Accompanied by the wind and the occasional kestrel, participants can experience what it’s like to climb the original ladder of the antenna tower.
-Exercise Hawk Eye is a dizzying high-altitude exercise 127 meters above the ground.
+With the wind – and the occasional kestrel – as company, participants get to experience what it’s like to climb up the antenna tower’s original ladder.
+Exercise Falcon Eye is a dizzying high-altitude exercise 127 meters above ground.

 From 16 years